Sam-Levene/LifeWorks/README.md

-# How To Start Writing Test Automation in Ruby
+# How to setup the test automation framework for the LifeWorks demo

 ## Installing Oracle VM VirtualBox on your Windows 7/8/10 machine: